This page provides information about FATCA reporting, systems and data.

 - For the 2017 and prior year reports, you must use nine zeros (000000000) to populate the US TIN data element.

-- For the 2018 year and subsequent year reports, you must use nine capital As (AAAAAAAAA) to populate the US TIN data element.
+- For the 2018 and 2019 year reports, you must use nine capital As (AAAAAAAAA) to populate the US TIN data element.

 Consider if your system requires changes to accommodate entering alpha type characters in the account holder TIN data element.

 For the 2020 reporting year onwards, the tax residence country code must be provided for all account holders that are entities in the ResCountryCode data element.
 If the ResCountryCode is "US", provide the US TIN of the entity account holder.
 If the ResCountryCode is not "US", provide nine As (AAAAAAAAA) in the TIN element.

 - From 1 January 2019 all FATCA reports must be lodged with wrapper header information.